Vallic/bulma/README.md

 # Bulma
 Bulma is a base theme for Drupal.
 It has Bulma CSS framework, Sass, and Font Awesome built-in.

 ## Features
 1. Components and plugins from Bulma.
 2. Sass and Font Awesome built-in.
-3. Drush integration (Drush version 8 only): drush bulma "My Subtheme".

 ## Installation
 After installing, you can optionally add the